just-buildsystem/justbuild/doc/concepts/garbage.md

 The compactification step will also be carried out if the `--no-rotate` option is given to `gc`.

+The compactification step is skipped if the `--all` option is given to `gc`, since that option triggers removal of all cache generations.

+`--no-rotate` and `--all` are incompatible options.

 Gargabe Collection for Repository Roots
 ---------------------------------------